cscart/docs/en/user_guide/shipping_and_taxes/shipping_on_frontend.rst

 Checkout
 ========

-Customers can select the desired shipping method at the 3rd step of checkout; that step is called **Shipping Options**.
+Customers can select the desired shipping method at checkout.
+You can move the shipping method selection or hide it entirely on the **Checkout** tab of the **Design → Layouts** page.

 .. image:: img/shipping_at_checkout.png
     :align: center